mudasarahmad42/Social-Media-Application-MongoDB/README.md

 #### Functionalities and Features

-• A user can create account
+• A user can create account <br>
-• User can only login after verification of the email
+• User can only login after verification of the email <br>
-• A JSON web token is assigned to every user on successfull login
+• A JSON web token is assigned to every user on successfull login <br>
-• Signed in user can create a post
+• Signed in user can create a post <br>
-• Posts can be public, private or only for friends
+• Posts can be public, private or only for friends <br>
-• User can change visibility of their posts
+• User can change visibility of their posts <br>
-• User can search, edit or delete their posts
+• User can search, edit or delete their posts <br>
-• User can send friend requests to other users
+• User can send friend requests to other users <br>
-• User can remove their friends
+• User can remove their friends <br>
-• Friends can comment on posts
+• Friends can comment on posts <br>
-• Email is sent to the user when a comment is posted on their post.
+• Email is sent to the user when a comment is posted on their post. <br>